 Blocked, removed or damaged lymph drainage channels or lymph nodes cause a build up of lymph fluid.
 This is the swelling called lymphoedema.

 First symptoms of lymphoedema

 One of the first symptoms you might notice is swelling in part of the body.
 Your clothes, shoes or jewellery may become tighter.

 There are other reasons why people develop swelling.
 But if you notice any swelling that doesn’t go away, contact your doctor.

 Other symptoms can include heaviness, tightness or stiffness.
 You might feel this before they develop any swelling.
-The area may also feel a little warmer and may ache.
+The area may also ache.

 Lymphoedema in the head and neck

 Lymphoedema in the head or neck can also cause symptoms inside your mouth and throat.
 This may include swelling of your tongue and other parts of your mouth.

 - have any swelling or a feeling of fullness or pressure